 A United Methodist woman isn't just fighting to stay young.
 She's winning.
-Seventy-five-year old Ernestine Shepherd holds the Guinness record as the world's oldest female bodybuilder.
+Seventy-eight-year old Ernestine Shepherd holds the Guinness record as the world's oldest female bodybuilder.
 How does she do it?
 Physical, and spiritual fitness.
 UMTV visited with Shepherd in 2012.

 (Locator: Baltimore, Maryland)